Dynatrace/Dynatrace-Appmon-Collector-Ansible/README.md

 ## Requirements

-Download the Dynatrace Collector installer from [downloads.compuwareapm.com](http://downloads.compuwareapm.com) and place the artifact as ```dynatrace-collector.jar``` in the role's ```files``` directory from where it will be picked up during the automated installation.
+Download the Dynatrace Collector installer from [downloads.dynatrace.com](downloads.dynatrace.com) and place the artifact as ```dynatrace-collector.jar``` in the role's ```files/linux``` directory from where it will be picked up during the automated installation.
+Alternatively, you can make the Dynatrace Collector installer available at an HTTP, HTTPS or FTP resource and point the installation script to the right location, see below.

 ## Role Variables